shelialia/tp/docs/DeveloperGuide.md

 </box>
 <box type="wrong" header="2b.
 Guest Not Checked In" light>
     <ul>
         <li>2b1.
-GuestNote detects that the provided guest is not checked in yet.</li>
+GuestNote detects that the provided guest has not checked in yet.</li>
         <li>2b2.
-GuestNote informs the Concierge that the guest is not checked in yet.<br>Use case ends.</li>
+GuestNote informs the Concierge that the guest has not checked in yet.<br>Use case ends.</li>
     </ul>
 </box>
 <box type="wrong" header="2c.
 Guest Has Checked Out" light>